 “Red Red Rover – Clare Come Over”, and, true to form, over I went.

 Well most of me went over.
-My lower left leg didn’t and I moaned and groaned and howled and yowled non-stop for the next three days I was in hospital while my leg was set and reset multiple times before my tibia was positioned correctly.
+My lower left leg didn’t and I moaned and groaned and howled and yowled non-stop for the next three days I was in the hospital while my leg was set and reset multiple times before my tibia was positioned correctly.

 Most of all though, I cried when the doctors touched my leg.
 But I did get some of my own back when I planted my teeth in one doctor’s forearm.